Drone Laws in Virginia

 15.2-926.3.
 Local regulation of certain aircraft.

-No locality political subdivision may regulate the use of a privately owned, unmanned aircraft system as defined in § 19.2-60.1 within its boundaries.
-Nothing in this section shall permit a person to go or enter upon land owned by a political subdivision solely because he is in possession of an unmanned aircraft system if he would not otherwise be permitted entry upon such land.
+No locality political subdivision may regulate using a privately owned, unmanned aircraft system as defined in § 19.2-60.1 within its boundaries.
+Nothing in this section shall permit a person to go or enter upon land owned by a political subdivision solely because he has an unmanned aircraft system if he would not otherwise be permitted entry upon such land.

 19.2-60.1.
 Use of unmanned aircraft systems by public bodies; search warrant required.